chalkies/chalkies.github.io/index.md

 Some Chalkies own businesses and other Chalkies want to support them.
 Chalkboard allows business advertising posts that follow these guidelines:
 1. The rate of the service must be in the subject line and the body of the email.
 If you don't have a rate, think about what your rate usually is or please share the cost of a common service (like the price per haircut, or the price for an entree at your new restaurant, etc).
 It's okay if the rates aren't cheap, but they must be in the subject line.
 Have questions?
 Please contact us.
 2. Businesses do not need to offer NOTAFLOF or a sliding scale, but please consider if you can offer a sliding scale or discount to Chalkies.
 List how they can get the discount.
 3. Only one ad per six months.
 Consider adding information on how to follow your business some other way.
 4. Business advertisements may not include advertisements for specific events.
 Please either make a business advertisement post or an event post.
 5. Don't use chalkboard as your business's email list.
 Instead, use your business advertisement post to inform Chalkies how to follow your business and join its mailing list.

-     Examples:
-         1. Subject lines:
+Examples subject lines:
-             a.
-Does not pass: Subject Line  = "Discount Buffet"
+- Does not pass: Subject Line  = "Discount Buffet"
-             b.
-Does pass: Subject Line = "Discount Buffet - $95"
+- Does pass: Subject Line = "Discount Buffet - $95"
-             c.
-Better: Subject Line = "Discount Buffet - $95 or $10 for Chalkies"
+- Better: Subject Line = "Discount Buffet - $95 or $10 for Chalkies"

 # Money